scridonlucas/discusso-frontend/README.md

 ## Features

-- under construction
+- **Elegant design**: The user interface is thoughtfully designed for a modern and visually pleasing look using Chakra UI.
+- **Responsiveness**: Seamless experience on any device with Chakra UI's responsive design
+- **Register**: Users can create accounts using email address.
+They receive feedback at every step, keeping them informed and engaged.

 ## Knowledge

-- Learning to structure a complex react project.
+- Exploring effective ways to structure a complex React project.
+This includes optimizing code organization, implementing component architecture, and ensuring maintainability as the project scales.
-- Learning to use Chakra UI for advanced styling.
+- Using Chakra UI for creating stunning and responsive UI.
-- Using react-hook-form library to validate forms, minimizing number of re-renders.
+- Handling form validation using react-hook-form library, optimizing re-renders and providing better user experience.
 - Giving error feedback to user after async validation (username and email must be unique) by using setError method.

 ## Technologies